drinkataco/location-events-api/README.md

 The application uses [Apollo](https://www.apollographql.com/) and [Fastify](https://www.fastify.io/) as its main graphql and web server.
 Alongside is [MongoDB](https://www.mongodb.com/) to store data, and a [Redis](https://redis.io/) cache to speed up and cache responses.

+Application container orchestration is provided by [Kubernetes](https://kubernetes.io/), using [traefik](https://traefik.io/) as the HTTP loadbalancer.
+[Cert-Manager](https://github.com/cert-manager/cert-manager/releases/) CRDs are provided to provision HTTPS certificates with [letsencrypt](https://letsencrypt.org/).
+For local instances of Redis and Mongo, a development [docker compose](./docker-compose.yml) config is also provided.

 ## Development

 To run locally